-Gain an understanding of the major figures, events, and periods of U.S. History.
+Gain an understanding of the major figures, events, and periods of the USA.

 Previous generations have tended to stereotype Native Americans as being primitive, nature-loving, hunter-gatherers rather than credit the incredible array of cultures displayed across the continents.
 There were peaceful tribes like the Hopi, Zuni, and Pueblo peoples of the arid deserts of the southwest who built incredible clay structures.